ChillGenXer/TimeControlPlus/README.md

 # TimeControlPlus

-An enhancement for the Time Control HUD in the game Sapiens to add seasons, day and year counters.
+A mod for the game Sapiens.
+This mod enhances the Time Control HUD to add seasons, day and year counters.